cryptaz/miner-metrics/README.md

 And then start normally as described above.

 # TODO
-* Rid out of too much debug output
+* Make better log and debug output.
+Configure level, streams, and make a web page for logs.
 * Test Claymore ETH dualminer
 * Unit tests
 * Add cryptocurrencies ticking and make profit dashboard